 - Prepare Chapatis with raw vegetable stuffing

 - Add raw vegetables to curd and prepare different raitas

-- Add chopped vegetables like cucumber, tomato, onion, carrot, to roasted grams ,puffed rice, sprouts, etc and make delicious chaats.
+- Add chopped vegetables like cucumber, tomato, onion, and carrot, to roasted grams, puffed rice, sprouts, etc, and make delicious chaats.